Trailer: WM resin & 3D printed

 over a coat of chipping fluid to the lower parts where dirt and mud might accumulate.
 I then chipped off areas of the paint with a downward streaking motion.
 The

-Without finalising whether I would incorporate figures or just display it as abandoned vehicle I still figured it lots of crew gear could still be present, as much of it was stored externally.
+Without finalising whether I would incorporate figures or just display it as abandoned vehicle I still figured plenty of crew gear and Flak ammo would still be present, as much of it was stored externally.

 I sourced my 3.7cm ammo boxes from various aftermarket companies with the best value option being Bronco's Sd.Ah 52 and Sd.Kfz.6 flak kit's.
 My understanding is the Flak 43 ammo came in both 6 and 8 round boxes so I guess a combination of both would have been used.
 The Bronco Sd.Kfz.6 kit also has a spare barrel and rangefinder with transport boxes, and although the barrels cannot be used the boxes themselves make great additions.
 Other items included jerry cans, beer crates and other personal crew equipment.

 Although it would have been best attaching at the building stage, I do have a spare cab I might use as a template to drape a tarpaulin out of magic scupt.
-I also think it would benifit a few richer coloured items to contrast against the base coat.
+I also think it would benifit a few richer coloured items to contrast against the monochrome finish.
 Time to look up some war time reference pics for inspiration.

 March 2022